Adam McLean

 Adam McLean (born 7 March 1948 in Glasgow) is a Scottish writer on alchemical texts and symbolism.
 In 1978 he founded the Hermetic Journal which he published until 1992 during which time he also started publishing the Magnum Opus Hermetic Sourceworks, a series of 55 editions (to 2018) of key source texts of the hermetic tradition.
 From 2004 he began collecting tarot cards in order to document tarot art and built up a collection of 2500 items.
 In 2016 he set up the Surrealism Website in order to document surrealist painters.
 This currently shows the work of 100 surrealist artists.
 He also created a series of 20 video lectures on many facets of surrealist paintings.
 In 2017 he set up an art gallery The Studio and Gallery in Kilbirnie in North Ayrshire in order to promote the work of emergent and lesser-known artists.
+In 2023 McLean began publishing, in book form, his Alchemical Translations Series of translations of 16-18th Century German, Latin and French alchemical works previously unavailable in English.
+This project is intended to expand the public's perception of the richness of alchemical literature.